Maths Education for the 21st Century

 Maths Horizons’ vision is to raise standards in maths at every level, from ensuring that students leave education with secure fundamental knowledge, to an ambitious increase in advanced mathematical study.
 Our first report, How England should reform maths education for the age of AI, offers a blueprint to reform maths curriculum and assessment, which would support the aspiration for England to become one the top-performing countries in the world for maths.

-The review of curriculum and assessment in England, led by Professor Becky Francis CBE, represented a great opportunity to redouble our efforts to build a world-leading maths education system, building on the broad improvements of the past 25 years and addressing the challenges of today.
+The recent review of curriculum and assessment in England, led by Professor Becky Francis CBE, reflected many of our report’s recommendations, creating the opportunity to build on existing strengths and make progress towards a world-leading maths education system.

-To address this, Maths Horizons is working with sector experts to develop a national map of mathematical problems and associated resources, that will inform and support curriculum development, classroom practice, and the design of statutory assessments.
+Maths Horizons is working with sector experts to develop a map of mathematical problems and associated resources that will inform and support curriculum development, classroom practice, and the design of statutory assessments.

 By continuing to work closely with educators, leaders, and stakeholders across the sector, we aim to ensure that evidence and expert insight inform strategies that help every student succeed in maths.